jump-dev/JuMP.jl/docs/src/manual/variables.md

 JuMP will form an `Array` of JuMP variables when it can determine at compile time that the indices are one-based integer ranges.
 Therefore `x[1:b]` will create an `Array` of JuMP variables, but `x[a:b]` will not.
-If JuMP cannot determine that the indices are one-based integer ranges (e.g., in the case of `x[a:b]`), JuMP will create a `DenseAxisArray` instead.
+If JuMP cannot determine that the indices are one-based integer ranges (for example, in the case of `x[a:b]`), JuMP will create a `DenseAxisArray` instead.

 ### [DenseAxisArrays](@id variable_jump_arrays)